zdravkov/kendo-docs/aspnet-mvc/troubleshooting.md

                  </pages>
              </system.web.webPages.razor>
 2. Rebuild your solution.
 3. Close and open again the view you were editing.
-Intellisense should be working now.
+IntelliSense should be working now.

 ## Menu renders too slow in debug mode